 Switching from paper-based processes to digital document management, means you no longer need to pay to store and maintain hard copies of your business records on or off site.

 2. Copying and printing costsDigital document management eliminates the need to print and file paper documents.
 And in today’s remote working environment – digital files can be shared securely and instantly – that’s what we all need – not printed copies.

 4. Business process costsAutomated workflows streamline business processes in accounting, sales, customer services, HR and other departments.
-Optimizing these workflows leads to faster payment collection, lower purchasing costs, higher customer satisfaction and increased employee retention.
+Utilizing an optimized workflow management system leads to faster payment collection, lower purchasing costs, higher customer satisfaction and increased employee retention.

 5. Security and disaster recovery costsBacking up your documents is a breeze when you use cloud-based solutions.
 Document management systems like DocuWare Cloud protect business-critical information with document and communication encryption; separation of customer data from system data; and secure data storage.
 Multiple instances of data redundancy to ensure data can be restored even if the active system becomes unavailable.
 Even mobile users have secure access to necessary data.
 In addition, with robust logging and analytics capabilities, organizations have a record of who accessed, changed or removed document and when.